ZenWave360/karate-ide/README.md

 KarateIDE is by far the best user experience for KarateDSL and Contract Testing!!

+Getting Started:

+- Checkout [From Manual to Contract Testing with KarateDSL and KarateIDE](https://www.linkedin.com/pulse/from-manual-contract-testing-karatedsl-karateide-garc%25C3%25ADa-sainz-aja/) white paper in LinkedIn
-Checkout https://github.com/ZenWave360/karate-openapi-petstore.git for a complete example with auto-generated tests, mocks, business flow tests and JUnit tests.
+- https://github.com/ZenWave360/karate-openapi-petstore.git companion project for a complete example with auto-generated tests, mocks, business flow tests and JUnit tests.
+- KarateIDE [Classpath Configuration](#karate-classpath) section, for configuring this vscode extension.

 <!-- TOC -->